 A keyword is a single word or short phrase that is posed to a search engine in an effort to produce precise and relevant results.
 Keywords should be researched and chosen wisely when being employed for the purposes of SEO.
 Using the right keywords can result in a high amount of traffic on a website.
 Keyword research is essential for good SEO results.

 A landing page, quite simply, is the page you “land” on when clicking on a link.
 This is often the “Home” page, but can also be a specialized page that is used in concert with a specific marketing campaign.
 Learn more about Landing Pages.

 A meta tag is the umbrella term that covers meta descriptions and meta keywords.
 A meta description is a short description (up to 300 characters) that displays below the site’s title in search engine results.
 It gives browsers relevant information before deciding to click the link, similar to a menu at a restaurant.

 Meta keywords are specific words that describe and categorize a particular piece of content, which search engines use to rank the content accordingly.
 Meta keywords are no longer a ranking factor with most search engines.
 Search engines use meta tags in order to rank and gain insight into the content of a site.

 Check out this Moz article for insight on how to write great meta tags.

-Google will penalize websites that fail to follow their guidelines for ethical conduct, or attempt to manipulate their way around said guidelines.
+Google will penalize websites that fail to follow their guidelines for ethical conduct or attempt to manipulate their way around said guidelines.
 Penalties will result in the lowering of rankings or potential banishment.
 Here’s a list of Google Penalties.

 18. Ranking Factor

 There are several ranking factors that search engines take into consideration when ranking a website.
-Included in these factors are quality of content, adherence to white hat SEO techniques, quality internal & external links, meta tags, and many more.
+Included in these factors are the quality of content, adherence to white hat SEO techniques, quality internal & external links, meta tags, and many more.